-- BDeuterium or tungsten lamps are commonly used as light sources.
+- ADeuterium or tungsten lamps are commonly used as light sources.

-- CSingle-beam and double-beam instruments contain a filter for selecting one wavelength at a time.
+- BSingle-beam and double-beam instruments contain a filter for selecting one wavelength at a time.

-- DA simultaneous UV-Vis instrument contains mirrors and a monochromator in order to allow simultaneous detection at various wavelengths.
+- CA simultaneous UV–vis instrument contains mirrors and a monochromator in order to allow simultaneous detection at various wavelengths.